 Using tools provided by the Hubspot CRM and the contact's timeline, it's possible to know what the prospect is looking for.
-Was he/she reading about the benefits of a SUV?
-A video about how to seat kids in the backrow seat?
+For example, were they reading about the benefits of an SUV?
+A video about how to seat kids in the back row seat?

-Through personalized emails or direct contact, the dealership will be able to offer services and products in a subtle way, targeting exactly what the prospect is looking for, making the relationship feel personal and not forced upon.
+Through personalized emails or direct contact, the dealership will subtly offer services and products, targeting exactly what the prospect is looking for, making the relationship feel personal and not forced upon.

 Post Sales Delight

-Once the purchase is done, the Inbound process isn’t finished.
-This is where the client must be delighted further improving the services that were being offered before.
+Once the purchase is made, the Inbound process isn’t finished.
+This is where the client must be delighted to further improving the services that were being offered before.

 "Keeping the relationship alive is what will encourage a client to turn into a promoter and tell others of the benefits of buying at a certain dealership.
 The idea is that, even if the engagement is done once every 4 years, the name of the dealership will still be around their mind when the time comes," added Gonzalez from HubSpot.

-Just leaving this job to post sales or the warranty department isn’t enough.
-The dealership itself must continue being part of the process with the same value as if the sale isn't complete, and a better job can be done now that there’s more information available, all to make the customer satisfied with his purchase and comfortable with the brand.
+Just leaving this job to post-sales or the warranty department isn’t enough.
+The dealership must continue being part of the process with the same value as if the sale isn't complete.
+However, a better job can be done now that there’s more information available to make the customer satisfied with his purchase and comfortable with the brand.